Series and integral representations of the Taylor coefficients of the Weierstrass sigma-function: Generators of associated to the Weierstrass semi-character

-{\it Sketched proof of Lemma \ref{PoincareLemma1}.} The growth condition $|f(z)| \leq C e^{\alpha|z|^\beta}$, $\alpha\geq 0$, $\beta < 2$, assumed to be satisfied by the holomorphic function $f$, ensures that the Poincaré series \eqref{PoincareSeries} converges absolutely and uniformly on compact subsets of $\C$ and then is holomorphic.
-To conclude for i), note that for every given $\gamma_0\in \Gamma$, we have
+{\it Sketched proof of Lemma \ref{PoincareLemma1}.} The growth condition $|f(z)| \leq C e^{\alpha|z|^\beta}$, $\alpha\geq 0$, $\beta < 2$, satisfied by the holomorphic function $f$, ensures that the Poincar\'e series \eqref{PoincareSeries} converges absolutely and uniformly on compact subsets of $\C$ and then is holomorphic.
+To conclude i), note that for every given $\gamma_0\in \Gamma$, we have